kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. assume an equitable share of the total responsibility for the space including social, legal and financial matters, and
 	1. contribute in some way to Wurzen and the wider world.
 1. To become a Member, a person should explicitly accept the Constitution and the Collective Agreements.
-1. A Member should be evaluated (§9.) as soon as possible after 6 months (180 days).
+1. A Member should be evaluated (§6.) as soon as possible after 6 months (180 days).
 At their evaluation they may request to—
-  1. return to Guest,
+  1. return to Visitor,
   1. return to Volunteer, or
   1. continue as Member.
-1. A Member may return to Volunteer or Guest at any point.
+1. A Member may return to Volunteer or Visitor at any point.
 1. A person ceases to be a Member—
-	1. if they return to being a Guest or Volunteer,
+	1. if they return to being a Visitor or Volunteer,
-	1. if decided upon by Conflict Resolution by Intervention (§13c.)
+	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="evaluation"></a>